po1sigala/live/01-Class-Content/01-HTML-Git-CSS-dev/01-Activities/21-Evr_Git-Guide/README.md

 * To get the most out of Git, we can use `git config` to set our user name and password locally. **Important:** You only need to do this once!

-* We use `git config` to set your user name globally with the following command:
+* Use `git config` to set your user name globally with the following command:

   ```bash
   git config --global user.name "<Your-Full-Name>"
   ```

-* We use `git config` to set your email globally with the following command:
+* Use `git config` to set your email globally with the following command:

   ```bash
   git config --global user.email "<your-email-address>"
   ```

-* We check your current Git configurations using `--list`:
+* Check your current Git configurations using `--list`:

   ```bash
   git config --list